 Let’s talk for a moment about what I like to call priority healing.

-It’s important to break down who needs healing most and who can wait at all times in every match.
+It’s important to break down who needs healing most and who doesn’t at all times in every match.
 This changes match to match, team to team.
 It’s helpful to have a general understanding of how all the characters in the game are played but not a requirement.
 I main Mercy but I have a healthy number of hours with almost every character in Overwatch.
 I find that it’s a good idea to play all characters at least once so that you can better understand playing around them with any character.
 When playing Mercy this helps to understand who needs healing most and who can wait.

 - Be smart with your resurrections.
 Use the ability whenever you deem it appropriate and useful.